ryantd42/NY-Legislative-Git/2023/S7553A-2023/bill.md

  IN ACCORDANCE WITH THIS SUBDIVISION.
   24. MAINTENANCE RECORDS.
-FOR EACH SALE OR LEASE  OF  A  MOTOR  VEHICLE THAT  INVOLVES  AN  AUTOMOBILE  BROKER  BUSINESS, THE DEALER MUST OBTAIN EVIDENCE  OF  THE  AUTOMOBILE  BROKER  BUSINESS'  REGISTRATION  AND  THE BROKER'S REGISTRATION NUMBER AND MAINTAIN SUCH RECORDS IN THE DEAL JACK-
+FOR EACH SALE OR LEASE  OF  A  MOTOR  VEHICLE THAT  INVOLVES  AN  AUTOMOBILE  BROKER  BUSINESS, THE DEALER MUST OBTAIN
- S. 7553  5
+ S. 7553--A  5

- ET  FOR  EACH  TRANSACTION  WHICH ALSO SHALL CONTAIN THE PURCHASE ORDER, COPIES OF THE TITLE AND REGISTRATION DOCUMENTS, THE BILL OF SALE AND THE RETAIL INSTALLMENT SALE CONTRACT  REQUIRED  UNDER  ARTICLE  TEN  OF  THE PERSONAL PROPERTY LAW OR THE RETAIL LEASE AGREEMENT REQUIRED UNDER ARTI- CLE NINE-A OF THE PERSONAL PROPERTY LAW.
+ EVIDENCE  OF  THE  AUTOMOBILE  BROKER  BUSINESS'  REGISTRATION  AND  THE BROKER'S REGISTRATION NUMBER AND MAINTAIN SUCH RECORDS IN THE DEAL JACK- ET  FOR  EACH  TRANSACTION  WHICH ALSO SHALL CONTAIN THE PURCHASE ORDER, COPIES OF THE TITLE AND REGISTRATION DOCUMENTS, THE BILL OF SALE AND THE RETAIL  INSTALLMENT  SALE  CONTRACT  REQUIRED  UNDER  ARTICLE TEN OF THE PERSONAL PROPERTY LAW OR THE RETAIL LEASE AGREEMENT REQUIRED UNDER ARTI- CLE NINE-A OF THE PERSONAL PROPERTY LAW.
   25. BROKER COMPENSATION.
-NO  DEALER  MAY OFFER OR PAY AN AUTOMOBILE BROKER  BUSINESS  ANY  FEE,  OR  COMMISSION,  OTHER  THAN  COMPENSATION DISCLOSED  PURSUANT  TO  SECTION  SEVEN  HUNDRED  THIRTY-EIGHT  OR SEVEN HUNDRED FORTY-ONE-B OF THE GENERAL BUSINESS LAW OR SECTION THREE HUNDRED TWO OR THREE HUNDRED THIRTY-SEVEN OF THE PERSONAL PROPERTY LAW.
+NO DEALER MAY  OFFER  OR  PAY  AN  AUTOMOBILE BROKER  BUSINESS  ANY  FEE,  OR  COMMISSION,  OTHER  THAN  COMPENSATION DISCLOSED PURSUANT  TO  SECTION  SEVEN  HUNDRED  THIRTY-EIGHT  OR  SEVEN HUNDRED FORTY-ONE-B OF THE GENERAL BUSINESS LAW OR SECTION THREE HUNDRED TWO  OR  THREE  HUNDRED  THIRTY-SEVEN  OF  THE  PERSONAL  PROPERTY  LAW;
+ PROVIDED, HOWEVER, THAT THE AUTOMOBILE BROKER BUSINESS  MAY  NOT  ACCEPT ANY  SUCH  FEE  OR  COMMISSION FROM THE DEALER IF THE BROKER HAS OR WILL ACCEPT PAYMENT FROM THE BUYER OR LESSEE OF THE AUTOMOBILE.
   § 8.
 The general business law is amended by adding a new  section  745 to read as follows:
   §  745.
 PREEMPTION.
 THE  PROVISIONS OF THIS ARTICLE AND SECTION FOUR